-Description Provide a range of homeless services that complement the Regional Continuum of Continuous coordination of services.
-The City will also provide programs and services focused on the prevention of homelessness, and on the rapid rehousing of those receivements or at imminent risk of becoming homeless.
-The City will support the operation of homeless shelters and other homeless facilities, as well transitional housing for the formerly homeless, including runaway and emancipated youth.
-It is a citywide priority, with an emphasis in the Chinatown area.
-The City partners with the SD Chinatown Homeless Action Team (CHAT), and CHSP to address the homeless situation in Chinatown area, among other areas.
-The City is pursuing opportunities to create addition homeless facilities to better serve this population.
-Also, the Salinas Outreach and Respo Team (SORT) will continue to work on its goal is to connect the unhoused residents to resour through housing pathways, education, and referrals to other service providers who offer Rangehousing and Stabilization Support Basis for Relative Priority According to the 2024 Monterey County Homelessness Point-in-Time Count and Report, 2,43 individuals in Monterey County, including 1,216 individuals in Salinas, were homeless during the Point-in-Time (PIT) count conducted in January 2024.
+Dravida a range of homelass as mines that complement the Designal Continuum Af Orac Provide a range of homeless services that complement the Regional Continuum of Care, promoting coordination of services.
+The City will also provide programs and services that focused on the prevention of homelessness, and on the rapid rehousing of those recently homeless or at imminent risk of becoming homeless.
+Description The City will support the operation of homeless shelters and other homeless facilities, as well as transitional housing for the formerly homeless, including runaway and emancipated youth.
+This is a citywide priority, with an emphasis in the Chinatown area.
+The City partners with the SDCB, Chinatown Homeless Action Team (CHAT), and CHSP to address the homeless situation in the Chinatown area, among other areas.
+The City is pursuing opportunities to create additional homeless facilities to better serve this population.
+Also, the Salinas Outreach and Response Team (SORT) will continue to work on its goal is to connect the unhoused residents to resources through housing pathways, education, and referrals to other service providers who offer Rapid Rehousing and Stabilization Support Basis for Relative Priority According to the 2024 Monterey County Homelessness Point-in-Time Count and Report, 2,436 individuals in Monterey County, including 1,216 individuals in Salinas, were homeless during the Point-in-Time (PIT) count conducted in January 2024.
 Countywide, the homeless population increased by 19 percent since 2022.
-In Salinas, the homeless population increased by about 1 percent since 2022.
-Approximately 78 percent of the homeless population in Salinas unsheltered (949 individuals).
+In Salinas, the homeless population increased by about 14 percent since 2022.
+Approximately 78 percent of the homeless population in Salinas is unsheltered (949 individuals).
 The homeless population in Salinas is diverse, with extensive needs for a range of supportive services.
-The City must use its limited funding efficiently by leveraging with other resources are in a manner that coordinates services through the Regional CoC system.
-Once a person becomes homeless, significant resources are required to transition that personal back to the mainstream.
+The City must use its limited funding efficiently by leveraging with other resources and in a manner that coordinates services through the Regional CoC system.
+Once a person becomes homeless, significant resources are required to transition that person back to the mainstream.
 The trauma of being homeless usually renders many incapable of handling the situation without substantial intervention.
 Therefore, a critical component of the City's homeless strategy is homeless prevention and rapid re-housing.
-5 Priority Need Name Public Services Priority Level High Population Income Extremely Low Low Moderate Non-Homeless Special Needs Frail Elderly Other (Youth) Geographic Areas Affected Citywide Alisal Neighborhood Revitalization Strategy Area Chinatown Area Associated Goals Enhanced Neighborhood Conditions
+5 Priority Need Name Public Services Priority Level High Population Income Extremely Low Low Moderate Non-Homeless Special Needs Frail Elderly Other (Youth) Geographic Areas Affected Citywide Alisal Neighborhood Revitalization Chinatown Area Strategy Area Associated Goals Enhanced Neighborhood Conditions